 It can be considered as a lagging indicator which means that the figure or the rate shall generally fall or rise in the wake of changing conditions of the economy, instead of anticipating them.
 When the nation or the economy is not in good shape and when the jobs are less or scarce, the expectation would be the unemployment to rise.

 This has been a guide to Unemployment Rate Formula.
-Here we discuss the calculation of the unemployment rate equation with examples and downloadable excel template.
+Here we learn how to calculate the unemployment rate using its formula along with examples and downloadable excel template.
 You can learn more about macroeconomics from the following articles –